Dymirt/password_generator/README.md

 **Can it be dictionary attacked?**

 The key to staving off this type of attack is to ensure the password is not just a single word.
-Multiple words will confuse this tactic — remember, these attacks reduce the possible number of guesses to the number of words we might use to the exponential power of the number of words we are using,
+Multiple words will confuse this tactic — remember, these attacks reduce the possible number of guesses to the number of words we might use to the exponential power of the number of words we are using.

-**The sentence method**

-This method is also described as the "Bruce Schneier Method."
-The idea is to think of a random sentence and transform it into a password using a rule.
-For example, taking the first two letters of every word in “The Old Duke is my favorite pub in South London” would give you:

-- ***ThOlDuismyfapuinSoLo***

-To anyone else, it’s gobbledygook, but to you it makes perfect sense.
-Make sure the sentence you choose is as personal and unguessable as possible.